 Author: Peter Dudley

-Peter leads our design of advanced science and technology facilities, possessing a wealth of international experience.
+Peter Dudley leads STW in the design of advanced international science and technology facilities.

 The Human Biology Building at NUIG is carefully knitted into its surroundings on campus.
 The design recognises the strict geometry of the early campus grid buildings, and extends this with a tall colonnade linking alongside the canal, to the new square which it creates outside “Aras Na Mac Leine” (the student centre).
 At the same time, a subtle splay in plan, marries the new building equally with the earlier listed buildings, and establishes a new geometry for the further development of future phases.